 Out of your past projects, into what have you poured the most passion?

 In 2012 I did a portrait project entitled The Network that was exhibited at the Smithsonian’s National Portrait Gallery.
 The generative video is now in their collection and they published a color plate book to go along with the exhibition.
 This was the most difficult and most rewarding project I have ever worked on.
-In order to interview each of the eighty-nine sitters on camera I did a tremendous amount of research.
+In order to interview each of the eighty-nine sitters on camera, I did a tremendous amount of research.
 I had to be informed and conversant in a wide range of historical and current topics for each sitter in their designated fields.
 As there were multiple interviews per day I was quickly shifting between knowledge sets.
 I embarked on this project with the fear that I would quickly become disillusioned with Washington D.C., but the opposite took place.
-I met so many top game, committed, intelligent people from all sectors private and public.
+I met so many top games, committed, intelligent people from all sectors private and public.
 I would love to do another version of this project after 2020!

-In addition to The Network at the NPG I also did a gallery show in D.C. at ConnerSmith in which I showed the video and eighty-nine video composite images (that were framed at Lamin-8).
+In addition to The Network at the NPG, I also did a gallery show in D.C. at ConnerSmith in which I showed the video and eighty-nine video composite images (that were framed at Lamin-8).

 What’s next?
-Any long term goals?
+Any long-term goals?

 Make as much art as I can before they cover me with dirt.